 Adhesion of trophozoites to the epithelium has been demonstrated to cause increased epithelial permeability.
 Giardia- induced loss of intestinal brush border surface area, villus flattening, inhibition of disaccharidase activities, and eventual overgrowth of enteric bacterial flora appear to be involved in the pathophysiology of giardiasis but have yet to be causatively linked to the disease's clinical manifestations.

 Marked or moderate partial villous atrophy in the duodenum and jejunum can be observed in histologic sections from asymptomatic individuals who are infected.
-In addition to disrupting the mucosal epithelium, effects in the intestinal lumen may contribute to malabsorption and the production of diarrhea.[8, 22] Nevertheless, diarrhea can occur in individuals in the absence of obvious light microscopic changes in small intestinal structure.
+In addition to disrupting the mucosal epithelium, effects in the intestinal lumen may contribute to malabsorption and the production of diarrhea.[8, 27] Nevertheless, diarrhea can still occur in individuals in the absence of obvious light microscopic changes in small intestinal structure.

 G intestinalis may release cytopathic substances that damage the intestinal epithelium.
 Giardia species contain thiol-dependent and thiol-independent proteinases, which may find substrates in the microvillus membrane.
 A 2018 report suggests that three main cysteine proteases (CP14019, CP16160 and CP16779) secreted by G intestinalis disrupt intestinal epithelial cell junctional complexes and degrade chemokines.[29]
 In addition, the surface mannose-binding lectin of G intestinalis may contribute to epithelial damage.
 Whatever the mechanism by which G intestinalis damages villous epithelial cells, the result consistently appears to be an increase in crypt length and crypt cell proliferation.[30]